 Sacraments are outward signs of inward grace, which effect interiorly what they signify exteriorly.
 The reason that it is necessary that the water flows over the skin of the person is that the interior cleansing from sin is only effected by the exterior cleansing of the body.
 If the body is not exteriorly cleansed (at least symbolically), then the sign of baptism is not present: and without the outward sign, there is no sacrament.
 If the outward sign is only doubtfully present, then the sacrament is also doubtful and must be repeated conditionally.
 All of the defects mentioned here are defects of that outward sign of the washing of the body, represented at least by the head.

 “The proximate matter of baptism is the exterior washing of the body with water.
-As the very name [‘baptism’] of this sacrament indicates; as the effects it is supposed to symbolize declare; as the constant liturgical practice of the Church attests – the ceremonial action which constitutes this sacrament is one of washing, symbolic of the interior cleansing of the soul.”Donlan, Cunningham & Rock, Christ and His Sacraments, 1958.
-Pp 335
+As the very name [‘baptism’] of this sacrament indicates; as the effects it is supposed to symbolize declare; as the constant liturgical practice of the Church attests – the ceremonial action which constitutes this sacrament is one of washing, symbolic of the interior cleansing of the soul.”Donlan, Cunningham & Rock, Christ and His Sacraments, 1958. pp 335 (Reminder: we earn through this link)

 As M.J.
-McCusker’s essay states, it was standard practice for adult converts to be conditionally baptised on their reception into the Catholic Church, unless there could be positive proof that their baptism was valid.
-This practice has largely disappeared today, although traditionalist groups do still maintain it.
+McCusker’s essay states, it was standard practice for adult converts to be conditionally baptised on their reception into the Catholic Church, unless there was positive proof that their baptism was valid.
+The burden of proof lay on those seeking to prove the validity of a baptism in a non-Catholic sect, because of the great importance of being validly baptised.
+The result of this and subsequent conditional baptisms were that that all converts enjoyed moral certainty of being truly baptised.
+Since Vatican II, the presumption has shifted to one of validity, and the prospective convert generally needs to produce some evidence of a defect in order to have the situation rectified.
+This practice of conditional baptism has largely disappeared today, although traditionalist groups do still maintain it.

 More concerning, however, are cases of invalid or doubtful baptisms in the post-conciliar structures.
-There is a much greater presumption of validity in baptisms done according to the post-conciliar reformed rite.
-While it is certain that this reformed rite maintains the essential form and matter intact, it is far from certain that the individual minister will follow his liturgical books: it is also far from certain that he will know about or be concerned at the defects of matter listed above.
+Most traditionalists presume the validity of baptisms done according to the post-conciliar reformed rite.
+It is certain that this reformed rite is capable of being used to administer a valid baptism, because it maintains the essential form and matter intact.
+However, it is far from certain that the individual minister will follow his liturgical books: it is also far from certain that he will know about or be concerned at the defects of matter listed above.
+In fact, there are many cases of ministers departing even from the reformed rites, and it is reasonable to be concerned that this may have happened for any given baptism, unless there is some evidence to the contrary.

 “As a consequence of this disintegration of Catholic teaching, practice, and discipline many Catholics can no longer have moral certainty that they have been validly baptised simply because there is a record of a baptism in a register.”

-We are already aware of several persons who have benefitted from the guide above when it was circulated privately.
+We (the editors) are already aware of several persons who have benefitted from this guide.
 This includes an adult convert who was putatively baptised by a conciliar priest, but such that the water did not flow upon his skin.
 This priest, now deceased, had a reputation for orthodoxy.

-We hope that making it available on the WM Review will lead those who realise that they lack moral certainty regarding their baptisms – for which, see McCusker’s article – to have their situations resolved.
+We hope that making this guide available will give clarity to those who lack moral certainty regarding their baptisms – for which, see McCusker’s article – to have their situations resolved.

 Make a one-time donation